DATA-DOG/fastroute/README.md

 HttpRouter_StaticAll      |  200000   |   10824 ns/op  |      0 B/op |      0 allocs/op |
 Pat_StaticAll             |    1000   | 1597577 ns/op  | 533904 B/op |  11123 allocs/op |

-We can see that **FastRoute** outperforms routers in most of the cases.
+We can see that **FastRoute** outperforms routers in some of the cases.
 In general it always boils down to targeted case implementation.

 **FastRoute** was easily adapted for this benchmark.
 Where static routes are served, nothing